run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 {parameter name}:
   required: {true|false}
   default:
+    editable: {true|false}
     value: {true|false}
-    editable: {true|false}
 ```

 Description:

 * `required`: is the parameter mandatory for submitting a Job.
-XXX is there a default?
+Default is false.
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
+Default is true
 * `default.value`: if provided, serves as the default value for this parameter.
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
-XXXX the default is editable.
-Right?

 Example: Mandate the disabling of host network: